wawer77/even/README.md

 ## CURRENT TO DO:

-- Continue with transaction show
+- User show

-- Add logics for:
-  - transaction with users
+- transaction with user
-  - transactions grouped into balances
+- transactions grouped into balances?

 - Add transaction to balance button in balance with predefined transaction.balance_id

+- Add feature of default balance when User added to friends(?)

+- pagination for transactions index (with filtering by user/balance)

+- Figure out: what to do in case of Balance deletion? - because those transactions will be visible - do we push them to Default balance or make status field(?) or keep the balance as 'closed' and then transactions are as historic and available thru some 'historic' filter in Transaction index (could be the best soultion - only Balances with 0 transactions could be deleted then, which makes sense); in addition - only even Balances could be set as closed

 - Transaction creation:
   lend money - if another input is incorrect - this is as 'is-valid' in html and green;